Doyles Room

 TO POKER!

-8. drew Says:
+8. drew says:

 the game is fine, but the people getting up and down at every all in is lame.
 I dont want to see these tools up and down everytime a hand is all in. just shut up and play, without the BS.

-Add a Comment
+Leave a Comment